hed-standard/hed-specification/hedspec/HEDspecification.md

 The HED system is now in its third generation of development.
 HED was introduced in 2013 to support annotation of events in [HeadIT](https://headit.ucsd.edu/), an early public repository of EEG data hosted by the Swartz Center for Computational Neuroscience, UCSD (Bigdely-Shamlo et al. 2013).
 HED-1G was partially based on CogPO (Turner and Laird 2012).
 Event annotation in HED-1G was organized around a single hierarchy whose root was the _Time-Locked Event_.
 Users could extend the HED-1G hierarchy at its deepest (leaf) nodes.

 The second-generation of HED is sometimes referred to as HED-2G.
 HED-2G has multiple hierarchies with concepts that vary independently in different hierarchies.
-For example, if red-triangles and green-triangles are terms in a hierarchy, one is also likely to need red-squares and green-squares as well as all of the other colors.
+For example, if red-triangles and green-triangles are terms in a hierarchy, one is also likely to need red-squares and green-squares as well as  other colors.
 Separating independent concepts such as shapes and colors into separate hierarchies, eliminates an exponential vocabulary growth due to term duplication in different branches of the hierarchy.
 HED-2G also introduced nested parentheses to allow clear grouping of related terms.
 A number of datasets have been annotated in HED-2G and released.
 HED-2G versions are HED 5.0.0 to HED 7.x.x.
 Third generation HED or HED-3G starts with HED 8.0.0.

 ## Appendices